 Pop-ups can be a double-sided coin that can either make or break the user experience.
 Some websites can see up to a 60% conversion rate with the help of pop-ups, while others get high bounce rates and end up losing visitors that might never come back.

-The guide below explores how to better manage pop-ups and highlights the following:
+The guide below explores how to better manage pop-up campaigns and highlights the following:

 - what types of pop-ups exist